 The purpose of the Applied Imagery Pattern Recognition (AIPR) annual workshops is to bring together researchers from government, industry, and academia in an elegant setting conducive to technical interchange across a broad range of disciplines.
-The papers span a range from research to fielded systems and provide, to managers and developers alike, a broad vision of the applicability of image analysis technologies.
+The papers span a range of topics, from research to fielded systems and provide to scientists, developers, and managers alike, a broad vision of the applicability of image analysis and machine learning technologies.

 - Jason Matheny, Director, IARPA

 - Richard Linderman, SES, Office of the Assistant Secretary of Defense, Research and Engineering

 - Christopher Rigano, Office of Science and Technology, National Institute of Justice

 - Patricia Brennan, Director, National Library of Medicine, National Institutes of Health

 - Nick Petrick, Center for Devices and Radiological Health, Food and Drug Administration

 - Vijayakumar Bhagavatula, Associate Dean, Carnegie Mellon University

 - Trevor Darrell, EECS, University of California-Berkeley